jcampuza/async-action-middleware/readme.md

 }
 ```

-dispatch an action with the async flag set to true. method should be a method that returns a promise.
-Before the service method provided is called an action will be passed with `/PENDING` appended to the end.
+Dispatch an action with the async flag set to true. method should be a method that returns a promise.
+Before the service method provided is called an action will be dispatched with `/PENDING` appended to the end.

 example: `HTTP/FETCH_SOMETHING/PENDING`